Jimmy Page: 1968–1980: Led Zeppelin

 Page explained that he had a very specific idea in mind as to what he wanted Led Zeppelin to be, from the very beginning:

 I had a lot of ideas from my days with the Yardbirds.
 The Yardbirds allowed me to improvise a lot in live performance and I started building a textbook of ideas that I eventually used in Zeppelin.
 In addition to those ideas, I wanted to add acoustic textures.
 Ultimately, I wanted Zeppelin to be a marriage of blues, hard rock and acoustic music topped with heavy choruses – a combination that had never been done before.
 Lots of light and shade in the music.

 Led Zeppelin became one of the best-selling music groups in the history of audio recording.
 Various sources estimate the group's worldwide sales at more than 200 or even 300 million albums.
 With 111.5 million RIAA-certified units, they are the second-best-selling band in the United States.
-Each of their nine studio albums reached the top 10 of the US Billboard album chart, and six reached the number-one spot.
+Each of their nine studio albums reached the Top 10 of the US Billboard album chart, and six reached the No. 1 spot.

-Led Zeppelin were the progenitors of heavy metal and hard rock.
-Their sound was largely the product of Page's input as a producer and musician.
-The band's individualistic style drew from a wide variety of influences.
+Led Zeppelin were progenitors of heavy metal and hard rock.
 They performed on multiple record-breaking concert tours that earned them a reputation for excess.
-Although they remained commercially and critically successful, in the later 1970s, the band's output and touring schedule were limited by the band members' personal difficulties.
+Although they remained commercially and critically successful, in the later 1970s, the band's output and touring schedule were limited by the members' personal difficulties.
+The band broke up in 1980 after Bonham died at Page's home.
+For some time, Page refused to touch a guitar, grieving for his friend.

-Led Zeppelin broke up in 1980 following the death of Bonham at Page's home.
-Page initially refused to touch a guitar, grieving for his friend.
-For the rest of the 1980s, his work consisted of a series of short-term collaborations in the bands the Firm, the Honeydrippers, reunions and individual work, including film soundtracks.
-He also became active in philanthropic work.